 My sincere hope is that anyone ever faced with the harrowing decent into death over life types of thinking will find the love and support that they need to begin healing.
 My firm belief is that even though the urge to die by suicide comes from a completely understandable set of circumstances, life is better than death because the knowledge gained and potential to experience joy makes it worth the difficulty.
 Even when the suffering of BPD remains because change takes time, there is always hope for making things better, and suicide is therefore arguably always the wrong answer.
 Learning how to live with BPD can dramatically reduce suffering and suicidal thinking can be corrected.
 I have no intention to glamorize suicide by writing this article and would never encourage following through with such an act.

-When relationships do not function in a way that emotions and related thoughts can be understood, processed and adjusted, the emotional pain can become repetitious, incessant, compounding and overwhelming.
+When relationships (with self and with others) do not function in a way that emotions and related thoughts can be understood, processed and adjusted, the emotional pain can become repetitious, incessant, compounding and overwhelming.
 And because it is confirmed scientifically that those with BPD experience their emotions differently than others… with much more intensity and frequency… the emotional experience for those with BPD becomes like a torture that is beyond exquisite, beyond words, beyond imagination and conception to the ignorant or insensitive outsider.